cgeneske/CyberArkEPMLCDLifecycle/README.md

     - For CyberArk PAM (CCP), see [CyberArk Central Credential Provider (CCP) Considerations](#cyberark-central-credential-provider-ccp-considerations)
     - For Windows Credential Manager, see [Windows Credential Manager Considerations](#windows-credential-manager-considerations)

-4. Prepare the respective LCD Platforms (Windows, MacOS, and/or Linux) that will be used for on-boarding in CyberArk PAM
+4. Prepare the respective LCD Platforms (Windows, MacOS, and/or Linux) that will be used for onboarding in CyberArk PAM
     - The LCD Platform for `Windows Loosely Device` is available out of the box
     - The LCD Platform for `MAC Loosely Device` can be downloaded from CyberArk Marketplace [here](https://cyberark-customers.force.com/mplace/s/#a3550000000El4QAAS-a3950000000jjtJAAQ)
     - The LCD Platform for `Linux Looesly Device` can be downloaded from CyberArk Marketplace [here](https://cyberark.my.site.com/mplace/s/#a35Ht000001pcrlIAA-a39Ht000003ztibIAA)